x

 Viking penannular brooch - bronze

 07 Fi Hoem Replica of a Viking penannular brooch from Høm with typical Borre Style heads.
-Bronze, silver plated or sterling silver. Ø 7 cm, Needle 12 cm.
+Bronze, silver-plated or 925 silver. Ø 7 cm, Needle 12 cm.

 Details